hahnicity/redcrab/README.md

 # redcrab
-Crawl through reddit comments using the API
+Crawl through reddit comments using the Reddit API.
+Save them to a database for later analysis.